shariq1989/cookbook/content/recipe/pickled_onions.md

 I hope you enjoy this pickled onion recipe.
 If you try it, be sure to let us know what you think!

-Other recipes from The Jamil Ghar:
+Pair pickles onions with these recipes from The Jamil Ghar:

 * [Chorizo Breakfast Burrito](https://www.jamilghar.com/recipe/chorizo_breakfast_burrito/)
 * [Mississippi Roast](https://www.jamilghar.com/recipe/mississippi_roast/)